dpenkler/hp9816emu/README.md

 If a system image file is passed as a runtime argument or loaded via the SystemImage menu the emulator loads and runs the image.
-Note: All files in use by the system when the image was created must still be present at the same location (kml and hpi files).
+Note: All files in use by the system when the image was created must still be present at the same location (hpi files).

 ## Top bar menu